w3c/vc-di-ecdsa-test-suite/README.md

 secrets, please check the implementation manifest within the [vc-api-test-suite-implementations](https://github.com/w3c-ccg/vc-api-test-suite-implementations/tree/main/implementations) library.

-### Docker (TODO)
+### Docker Integration (TODO)

-We are currently adding a feature that would allow Docker images (using the VC API above) to be used instead of live endpoints.
+We are presently working on implementing a new feature that will enable the utilization of Docker images (using the VC API mentioned above) instead of live endpoints.

 ## License